kiranjadhav45/Readitall-News-Web-App/README.md

 ## Roadmap

--  We will ass some Additional Styling
+-  We will add some Additional Styling

 - Will improve app like Spinner